griffinwoj/Galactic-Tracker/README.md

-# Star Wars SQL Employee Tracker
+# Galactic SQL Employee Tracker

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description:

-The fictional employee management system Star Wars SQL: Employee Tracker makes it simple for non-developers to view and interact with data kept in a SQL database.
+The fictional content management system, Galactic SQL: Employee Tracker, makes it simple for non-developers to view and interact with data kept in a SQL database.
 CMS stands for content management systems, which are these interfaces.
 The goal is to create a command-line application from scratch using Node.js, Inquirer, and MySQL to manage a company's employee database.

 <--- Make a walkthrough video that explains the capabilities of the interface and the acceptance criteria + BONUS acceptance criteria once you're finished. ------>